arditahmeti/laravel-docker-starters/laravel-docker-mongodb/README.md

 ## Application Build and Run

-After cloning the repository get into the laravel-sail-mongodb directory and run:
+After cloning the repository get into the laravel-docker-mongodb directory and run:

+`docker-compose up -d`

 `docker-compose exec php-fpm composer install`